 Invoice means a tax invoice issued by the Licensor to the Licensee under clause 7.2(a) or clause 7.2(b).

 Liability means any liability (whether actual, contingent or prospective), loss, damage, debt, cost or expense (including legal costs and expenses) of whatever nature or description.

-Licence means a licence for the Licensee to create, edit and use an e-YPP for a Client during the Licence Period using the Application, subject to the terms of the Agreement.
+Licence means a licence for the Licensee to create, edit and use a TAR3 Plan for a Client during the Licence Period using the Application, subject to the terms of the Agreement.

 Licence Fee means the fee payable for each Licence for each Licence Period as set out in the Fee Schedule or as otherwise agreed by the Licensor in writing, including for a Special Quantity, as adjusted from time to time in accordance with the Agreement.